ewhill/ringnet/README.md

   - If set to false, the peer will not automatically start the discovery process
 - **debug** (boolean)
   - *Optional*, defaults to false
-  - The debug flag, if set to true, will output useful diagnostic information about the peer.
+  - If set to true, the peer will output useful diagnostic information to `stdout` while running

 ##### Peer Constructor Example
 ```js